First Steps in a Copyright Infringement Lawsuit

-A person who has created an original work may be startled to find out that someone else appears to have copied, performed, or distributed it without permission.
+A person who has created an original work may be alarmed to find out that someone else appears to have copied, performed, or distributed it without permission.
 You may be able to bring a copyright infringement action in this situation, as long as you registered your copyright with the U.S. Copyright Office.
 If you do not register your work, you still technically have a copyright, but you cannot bring a lawsuit in federal court to enforce it.

 You will want to make sure that you actually own the copyright in the work that you have created.
 Many people create works as part of their job.
 These works are known as works made for hire, which means that the employer owns the copyright in the work, unless the employer and the employee have agreed to a different arrangement.